liquidblue20/wipay-bookstore/README.md

 ## Requirements

-Requirements
 1. Must use PHP and Laravel.
-2. Create a database of books with at least;
+2. Create a database of books with at least Author Name, Title and ISBN
-    a.
-Author Name
-    b.
-Title
-    c.
-ISBN
-3. Your store must have price and inventory, so for any given book;
-    a.
-Set a random price
-    b.
-Set a random number of books in your inventory
+4. Your store must have price and inventory, so for any given book the system should: Set a random price and Set a random number of books in your inventory
-4. Anyone can search for a book, and see all the information about the book, including price and inventory.
+5. Anyone can search for a book, and see all the information about the book, including price and inventory.
-5. Only registered customers can purchase books.
+6. Only registered customers can purchase books.
-6. Customers may use WiPay’s Payment API (sandbox credit card) to conduct online purchases.
+7. Customers may use WiPay’s Payment API (sandbox credit card) to conduct online purchases.
-7. As the owner of the store, you should be able to perform special actions on your store, such as;
-    a.
-View any and/or all sales activity.
-    b.
-CRUD functionality on any given book.
+8. As the owner of the store, you should be able to perform special actions on your store,such as Viewing any and/or all sales activity and CRUD functionality on any given book.